PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/loadbalancer/README.md

 #### name

-The name of the Load Balancer.
+The name of the Azure Load Balancer.

 Type: string